wraiford/encrypt-gib/README.md

 And that's it, we have our `decryptedData`.

-## core implementation - multipass mode `encrypt`
+## core implementation - block mode `encrypt`

-The multipass mode acts similarly to the stream mode, but with a few key exceptions:
+The block mode acts similarly to the stream mode, but with a few key exceptions:

 1. The hex plaintext is divided into a maximum sized "sections".
   * These are similar to "blocks", but they do not have to be the same size and the final block does not have to be padded.
 2. Each section's alphabets are constructed via a configurable number of passes.
 Each character's alphabet is extended only once per pass, and each is extended a minimum number of the pass count parameter.
   * So a ciphertext's index cannot be deciphered (i.e. when brute-force guessing) until the entire alphabet is constructed, and the entire alphabet's construction depends on the previously executed rounds.

-So here is a walkthrough of the multipass mode.
+So here is a walkthrough of the block mode.
 In this case, I'll add actual algorithm execution, as I've enabled verbose logging.

 _note: I will just cover the encrypt, as the decrypt works the same way as the stream version._